Free expat tax extension icon

 What is the saving clause to the US–France tax treaty?

-The treaty includes a “saving clause” that allows the US to continue taxing its citizens and green card holders as if the treaty didn’t exist, with limited exceptions.
+The treaty includes a saving clause that allows the US to continue taxing its citizens and green card holders as if the treaty didn’t exist, with limited exceptions.

 Even if the treaty treats you as a resident of France, the US can still tax your worldwide income unless a specific article says otherwise.

 Always check whether a treaty benefit is exempt from the saving clause before relying on it.
-Taxes for Expats can help – reach out anytime.

 How are different types of income treated by the tax treaty?

-Dividends and interest (Article 10 & 11)
+Dividends and interest (Articles 10 & 11)

 The treaty limits US tax on dividends to 15%, or 0% for certain pension or retirement accounts.
 Interest is generally tax-free in the source country if the recipient resides in the other.